4.1.3. Rules for adding attributes to roads and road sections

 4.1.3.3.1.7

-You should not expand acronyms in street names and all letters should be capitalized.
+Do not expand acronyms in street names.
+Keep them capitalized.

 4.1.3.4.1.

-In localities, disable the Accessibility option for bicyclists on roads of class 2-6 that have a tunnel.
+In localities, disable the Accessibility option for cyclists on class 2–6 roads that have a tunnel.

 4.1.3.4.2.

-In cities in Russia and Kazakhstan, mark sidewalks that run parallel to roads of class 2-5 as accessible to bicyclists, but mark the roads themselves as inaccessible.
+In cities in Russia, Uzbekistan, and Kazakhstan, sidewalks running along class 2–5 roads are marked accessible to cyclists, while the roads themselves are marked inaccessible.

 Note.